ambossIconambossIcon

 Consider obtaining an ultrasound of the kidneys and urinary tract as part of the routine evaluation of all patients with CKD.

-Additional investigations should be considered based on clinical suspicion or if an underlying cause of CKD is not apparent following an initial assessment.
+Additional studies should be considered based on clinical suspicion or if an underlying cause of CKD is not apparent following an initial assessment.
+[8]

-Integration of information from the patient's clinical presentation, laboratory tests, imaging, and in some cases, pathology, is needed to determine the underlying cause.
+Integration of information from the patient's clinical presentation, laboratory tests, imaging, and in some cases, renal biopsy is needed to determine the underlying cause.

 Noninvasive testing [8]